Boosted Self-Interacting Dark Matter and XENON1T Excess: Introduction

-Thus we noticed that in a class of models, the DM interpretation of XENON1T excess as well as SIDM phenomenology rely on light mediators.
-This motivates us to propose a common platform to demonstrate that the self-interaction of DM arising via light mediators in such models can also give rise the observed XENON1T excess.
-In other words, the proposed scenario provides a unique way of probing the parameter space of SIDM at direct DM search experiments like XENON1T.
-There have been two such attempts so far trying to address XENON1T excess within SIDM framework.
-In our earlier work \cite{Dutta:2021wbn}, we considered inelastic SIDM scattering off electrons while in another recent work \cite{Baek:2021yos} considered the decay of an excited state into DM and a very light sub-eV vector mediator leading to a dark photo-electric.
-In the present work, we consider the possibility of boosted SIDM where heavier DM annihilates into the lighter one followed by scattering of the latter off electrons at the XENON1T detector\footnote{Boosted DM interpretation of XENON1T excess in the context of different models have been discussed in \cite{Kannike:2020agf,Fornal:2020npv,Du:2020ybt,Ko:2020gdg, McKeen:2020vpf, Jho:2020sku, Alhazmi:2020fju, Jho:2020sku, Das:2021lcr, Borah:2021jzu}.
+Thus, we realized that in a model with a light mediator, DM interpretation of XENON1T excess and self-interaction of DM can be simultaneously explained and this motivates us to propose a common platform to demonstrate that the self-interaction of DM arising via light mediators can also give rise the observed XENON1T excess.
+Hence this proposed framework provides a unique way of scrutinizing the SIDM parameter space at direct DM search experiments like XENON1T.
+There have been two such attempts so far trying to address XENON1T excess within the SIDM framework.
+In our earlier work \cite{Dutta:2021wbn}, we considered inelastic SIDM scattering off electrons, while in another recent work \cite{Baek:2021yos} considered the decay of an excited state into DM and a very light sub-eV vector mediator leading to a dark photo-electric effect.
+In the present work, we consider the possibility of boosted SIDM where heavier DM annihilates into the lighter one followed by the scattering of the latter off electrons at the XENON1T detector\footnote{Only boosted DM interpretation of XENON1T excess in the context of different models have been discussed in \cite{Kannike:2020agf,Fornal:2020npv,Du:2020ybt,Ko:2020gdg, McKeen:2020vpf, Jho:2020sku, Alhazmi:2020fju, Jho:2020sku, Das:2021lcr, Borah:2021jzu}.
 See \cite{Kim:2016zjx, Giudice:2017zke} for earlier works on this possibility.}.
-To be more specific, we consider a dark sector consisting of two vector-like fermion singlets charged under an additional $U(1)_D$ gauge symmetry.
-The corresponding massive vector boson $Z'$ which mediates DM self-interactions is considered to be light (order of magnitude lighter than DM mass) to give rise to the required DM self-interactions at different scales.
-The same $Z'$ gauge boson can also mix with $U(1)_Y$ gauge boson to provide a unique portal for detecting the DM at direct search experiments including the electron recoil events at XENON1T detector.
-We first find the DM parameter space consistent with velocity dependent self-interaction rates explaining the astrophysical data at the scale of clusters, galaxies and dwarf galaxies.
-We then confront the SIDM parameter space with the observed XENON1T electron excess while being consistent with other experimental bounds.
-We show that these two requirements make pure thermal relic DM insufficient to produce the observed relic and therefore we consider a hybrid setup where both freeze-out and freeze-in mechanisms can play non-trivial roles in generating DM relic.
-As we discuss in the upcoming sections, the late time decay of a singlet scalar into DM helps in generating correct DM relic in such a hybrid setup.
+To be specific, in this scenario, the dark sector consists of two vector-like fermion singlets charged under an additional $U(1)_D$ gauge symmetry and the corresponding vector boson $Z'$ which mediates DM self-interactions is considered to be light to facilitate the required self-interactions at different scales.
+The mixing of this $Z'$ gauge boson with the $U(1)_Y$ gauge boson provides the necessary portal for DM direct detection, specifically the electron recoil events at XENON1T detector in this case.